prafullsranjan/prafullsranjan/README.md

 <h2 align="left">Hi 👋!
-My name is Prafull and I'm a Full Stack Developer, from India.</h2>
+My name is Prafull and I'm a Full Stack Developer, from India .</h2>

 ###